 the name of the child's school/district

-a description of the nature of the child’s special education requirements relating to the school's proposed action or refusal that’s causing the conflict, and facts upon which the complaint is based, and
+a description of the nature of the child’s special education requirements, how the school's proposed action or refusal to act doesn't meet those requirements, and facts upon which the complaint is based, and

 a proposed resolution of the problem to the extent known and available to the person filing the complaint.